 If you’ve followed our checklist and reached out to our support, but still aren’t satisfied with your speeds, here’s what we recommend.

 First off, if you’re using a bloated theme or page builder, we always recommend moving to a lightweight theme like GeneratePress (along with GenerateBlocks).
 Their codebase is super lightweight and developed from the ground up with performance in mind.
 Sometimes you have to fix the base layer of your site, and then everything else will fall into place.
 If you don’t have time to do this yourself, we recommend reaching out to our friends at WP Boosters or OGAL Web Design.
 They can convert your existing site and design to GeneratePress + GenerateBlocks.

 Get a web performance audit

-He has completed over 1,300 projects for clients.
+Mike Andreasen is a skilled Codeable expert with a performance optimization focus.
+He has completed over 1,500 projects.
 We personally vouch for his work as we have the graphs, speed tests, and data from actual clients to back it up!